 You may travel free on Luas if you have a Free Travel Pass.

 If you have a Free Travel Pass, you do not need to get a ticket for Luas.
 However, you must produce your pass on the tram if requested to do so by a Luas Customer Service Officer or Inspector.
-Inspectors are entitled to check that the pass is valid and may seek supporting documentation and/or check with the Department of Employment Affairs and Social Protection to make sure the pass is being used by the correct person.
+Inspectors are entitled to check that the pass is valid and may seek supporting documentation and/or check with the Department of Social Protection to make sure the pass is being used by the correct person.